-Unfortunately, these meetings are considered wasteful meetings and are likely boring for employees.
-Meetings are considered a time waster after long workdays.
+Unfortunately, many meetings are considered wasteful meetings and are likely boring for employees.
 To improve meeting culture, consider planning interactive activities, games as a way to have more fun in meetings.
-Read on to find out tips and ideas on how to make meetings fun for your staff, from yoyomeeting.
+Read our tips on how to make meetings fun and engaging for your staff:

 - Start a meeting on a fun note

 - Using rewards

 There are many fun ways to start the meeting, even if it’s only a 5-minute activity.
 Having fun at the beginning of a meeting can help lighten the mood of a meeting that might otherwise be boring and serious.
 Here a few fun ways to open a meeting: